What You Choose For Mobile App Development: Flutter or React/Ionic

 And Flutter just follows one design pattern – Material design.
 And there is not much to do there.
 You can create your widgets using the existing widget.

-Do note that Flutter also reduces the time to code and develop an app.
+Note: that Flutter also reduces the time to code and develop an app.

 Even many firms are switching to flutter already.
 These include Alibaba and Tencent.
 Also, you can check apps by independent developers on this website.